obotx/open-source-robotics/README.md

 ## We are looking to increase visibility, cooperation and sponsorship
-- we will deliver full plans, easily available parts list, and software
+- we will deliver full open source robotics plans, easily available parts list, and software
 - free for personal and research usage
 - small fee for commercial manufacturing/usage
 - planning contests for technical teams to deliver the most efficient solution based on patent